shivamgoel/annotation-utils/README.md

 # annotation-utils
-A Java based custom Annotation Utility library aimed to solve business problems in a declarative sense
+A Java based custom Annotation Utility library aimed to solve business problems in a declarative sense.

+# Please send your Feature Requests...